 While regularization reduces overfitting when compared to a standard least-squares linear fit, regularized linear models are still not able to capture nonlinearities among or interactions between predictive variables.
 To remedy this, we employ two additional classes of models: kernel-based regression and tree-based regression.
 A “kernel” is a function which projects a set of input data, often into a high-dimensional space, to allow for the linear “separability” of the data for the purposes of classification or regression (Hastie et al., 2009).
 The Kernel Ridge method employed herein uses a radial basis function (or squared exponential) kernel applied to the training data and fits a ridge-regularized linear model to this transformed input.
 As a result of this transformation the learned coefficients, while regularized, are not immediately interpretable.

 We also evaluate a kernel-based technique known as a support vector machine (SVM).
 This popular learning method can be formulated for regression, is robust to outliers, and can capture nonlinearities and variable interactions through a similar radial basis function kernel as in the Kernel Ridge approach.
 Like the Kernel Ridge method, the SVM regressor does not have interpretable coefficients.
 Finally, we train a random forest regression algorithm to evaluate the performance of tree-based methods.
 All of these models are implemented in the Python programming language using the scikit-learn software package (Pedregosa et al., 2011), though all analyses can be computed in the R language using available machine learning packages.
-All code for this project is available on GitHub in Jupyter notebooks, a “literate programming” format which combines text and executable code viewable in a web browser.
+All code for this project is available on GitHub in Jupyter notebooks, a “literate programming” format which combines text and executable code in a web browser.
 The code is located at http://github.com/huckleylab/cc_traits.

 For comparison to the original analyses, we train an ordinary least squares regression model, which assumes linear relationships and no variable interaction.
 While the original analyses were mostly conducted in a single-variable framework (that is, to assess the effect size of M different potential predictive variables M models were trained, each model containing only 1 variable), we include all variables in single analyses to enable the models to capture variable interactions and to follow a common predictive modeling paradigm.
 This multivariate approach is a standard one in machine-learning based predictive analytics (Hastie et al., 2009).